matthew-robertson/Useful_things/I Learned Something Today/Modelling.md

 1. Warping is often caused by applying glue to a side, which shrinks when it dries and causes the side to pull.
 Ways around this include applying glues that warp less, differently shaped bases, or applying glue to both sides.
 1. Chip board in particular is known for warping.
 1. Corkboard can be used to make fake rocks, which is pretty neat.
+1. Hot glue is one of your best friends for attaching things.

 # Miniature painting
 1. "If you're spending 100 hours on a miniature, spend 60 of those on the face" - some miniac video.
 The face is where people should be looking.
 Make sure it looks good.